 A New Jersey driver who runs a stop sign or stop light will likely have to pay a fine.
 A red light or stop sign violation will also add demerit points to the motorist’s driving record.
 This article gives an overview of what the law prohibits and some of the specific consequences of a stop sign or red light ticket.
+However, drivers might have other ways for dealing with a ticket, including fighting the charge.

 New Jersey law requires motorists approaching a stop sign or red light (steady or flashing) to make a complete stop.
-For solid red lights the law says motorists must come to a stop before “entering the intersection or crosswalk.”
+For solid red lights, the law says motorists must come to a stop before “entering the intersection or crosswalk.”
 When approaching a flashing red light, motorists have to stop before “entering or crossing the intersection.”
 And, at a stop sign, the law specifies drivers need to stop “within five feet of the nearest crosswalk or stop line marked upon the pavement at the near side of the intersecting street.”

 Like in most other states, New Jersey law permits drivers to make a right turn after stopping at a red light, unless there’s a sign indicating the turn isn’t allowed.
 However, drivers need to use caution and follow the normal right-of-way rules when making the turn.